Francesco-Ferrillo/PassBox/README.md

 🔑 Key Features
 -------------------------
-**Secure storage and organization:** Passwords are encrypted and stored safely.
-**Advanced encryption:** Keeps your data private and protected from unauthorized access.
-**Password generator:** Creates strong, complex passwords for enhanced security.
-**Quick search:** Easily find your saved credentials.
-**Backup and synchronization:** Download encrypted credential files for secure storage or import them back into the app.
-**User-friendly interface:** Includes a top navigation bar and intuitive icons for quick access to personal information, credentials, and feedback.
 **Two-Factor Authentication (2FA):** The application supports 2FA with a master password that is encrypted on the database.
 **Vault Organization:** Users can create multiple vaults, each containing a set of credentials/accounts.
 **Each saved account includes:**